5 Days in Paris Itinerary – Ultimate Paris Travel Guide

 Le Metropolitan a Tribute Portfolio Hotel: Known for its beautiful direct view of the Eiffel Tower, this eco-friendly property is located in the 16th arrondissement of Paris.
 You will be within walking distance from the Champs Elysées, Arc de Triomphe, and more.
 They even have an on-site swimming pool!

-Hyatt Regency Paris Etoile: Located in the 17th arr. enjoy views of the Eiffel Tower.
-They offer free WiFi, 24-hour front desk service and you will be located about is 0.9 mi from both the Arc de Triomphe and Champs Elysées.
+Hyatt Regency Paris Etoile: Located in the 17th arr.
+Enjoy views of the Eiffel Tower.
+They offer free WiFi, 24-hour front desk service, and you will be located about 0.9 mi from both the Arc de Triomphe and Champs Elysées.

 Hôtel Sèvres Saint Germain: Located in the 6th district of Paris, the property is equipped with a 24-hr front desk, free WiFi, an onsite bar, and more.
 You will be less than a mile from 0.9 Musée d’Orsay and Notre Dame and just over a mile from the Louvre and Tuileries Gardens.

-Hôtel Crayon Rouge: Located in the 1st arr. you will be located in the historic center of Paris, right next to Palais Royal.
+Hôtel Crayon Rouge: Located in the 1st arr.
+You will be right next to Palais Royal.
 This elegant hotel features a wine bar, 24-hour front desk, and concierge service.
 You will be able to enjoy a 7-minute walk to the Louvre Museum or a 25-minute walk to Notre Dame.
 They also serve a continental breakfast.

 How Much Does Paris, France Cost

 While Paris is an expensive destination, you can visit Paris on somewhat of a budget.
-To give you an idea of around how much it cost us to visit Paris for 5 days is listed below for 2 people.
+To give you an idea of how much we spent in Paris for 5 days is listed below for 2 people.

 • Accommodation: $1050+ USD – If you look at hostels, you can get a much better price.